The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Conclusions

 \section{Conclusions}

-We introduce a new real-time source of consumption data that we demonstrate is a highly correlated, leading indicator of official statistics and that also available at transaction level.
-We use these data to reveal the disparate impacts of the COVID-19 pandemic on UK urban and regional geographies.
+We introduce a new real-time source of consumption data that we demonstrate is a highly correlated, leading indicator of official statistics, is also available at transaction level and can be disaggregated to produce daily measures across geographies.

 Our analysis studies how consumer spending responds to UK local lockdowns using a difference-in-difference approach, comparing nearby cities or small areas.
-In contrast to the large spending declines observed in March 2020, we do not find large spending declines in response to these local lockdowns.
+We do not find large spending declines in response to these local lockdowns.
 Instead we find little (if any) decline in local spending.
+To help interpret these estimates we observe that they are far smaller than the credit card spending declines observed nationally or for these localities during the combination of the first virus wave and national lockdown in March 2020.
 Using the same difference-in-difference methodology we find that these local lockdowns typically appear to turn the tide on rising COVID-19 positive cases.

 We thus conclude that it appears possible for policymakers to use such local lockdowns restricting household mixing to contain COVID-19 outbreaks without killing local economies.
 However, we caveat this by noting that the effectiveness of such measures to mitigate the virus itself are expected to be highly dependent on an effective system of testing to isolate which regions to lockdown and contain infected individuals.
 It is also expected to depend upon co-ordination across regions by governments to ensure outbreaks in one area are contained and do not spillover into other areas.